offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ### The Endless Road

-Central to Wanderer culture is the concept of the **Endless Road**—not a physical path but a spiritual journey that encompasses all possible routes through [[Valdris]].
-Their traditional song, "[[Music/The Endless Road - Wanderer Folk Song|The Endless Road]]," captures this philosophy:
+Central to Wanderer culture is the concept of the **Endless Road**—not a physical path but a spiritual journey that encompasses all possible routes through [Valdris](Valdris.md).
+Their traditional song, "[The Endless Road](Music/The%20Endless%20Road%20-%20Wanderer%20Folk%20Song.md)," captures this philosophy:

 *"No walls can hold, no crown can bind
 The open road calls heart and mind
 Where ruins wake and fortunes wind
 Upon the endless road"*

-This philosophy shapes every aspect of Wanderer life, from their governance structures to their economic systems to their approach to the [[Timeline|Recent Awakening]].
+This philosophy shapes every aspect of Wanderer life, from their governance structures to their economic systems to their approach to the [Recent Awakening](Timeline.md).

 ## Governance: The Council of Pathfinders